This article applies to version 6.

 - The authentication methods that your organizations use to recognize users.

-- The process you use to distribute and install applications at user devices, typically a device management tool like SCCM for Windows or Casper Suite for Mac.
+- The process you use to distribute and install applications at user devices, typically a device management tool like SCCM for Windows or Jamf Pro (formerly Casper Suite) for Mac.

 How deployment works